A Day on Miyajima: Torii Gate, Deer, and the Best Maple Cake in Japan

 1:00 PM: Mount Misen

-The panoramic views of the Seto Inland Sea — islands scattered across blue water in every direction — were worth the climb.
+The panoramic views of the Seto Inland Sea — islands scattered across blue water in every direction — are worth the climb.
 On a clear day, you can see Hiroshima city across the water.

 At the summit, the Reikado Hall houses a flame said to have been burning for 1,200 years, lit by the monk Kobo Daishi during his 100-day meditation.
 Whether the flame is genuinely that old is debatable.
 The atmosphere is not — it's ancient and reverential.